What matters now is what happens next

 Nearly 75% of towns across MA have passed a total of about 1,900 overrides of Proposition 2 ½ to permanently increase their total tax levies and adequately fund town services; and 50% of those towns have passed 5 or more overrides.
 This includes our neighbors in Medford, Melrose, North Reading, Reading, and Wakefield.
 Malden, Melrose, Natick, Winthrop and many other towns across the Commonwealth are also likely to ask their residents to vote to approve overrides this spring.

 Town property tax revenue has not kept up with inflation, increased costs of providing town services, and increased demand for town services.
-As a result, all town departments are facing substantial budget shortfalls going into next year—shortfalls that threaten public safety, town infrastructure, and the quality of our school system.
-For example:
+As a result, all town departments are facing substantial budget shortfalls going into next year—shortfalls that threaten our library, senior center, public safety, town infrastructure, the recreation department, and the quality of our school system.

 The figure below plots the annual inflation rate against the 2.5% limit to annual tax increases in MA set by Proposition 2 ½.
 Inflation (aka the annual increase in the cost of doing business) has exceeded 2.5% in 25 of the 35 years since Proposition 2 ½ was passed, averaging over 3% each year, and increasing more than 30% in greater Boston between 2015 and 2025.
 Even a seemingly small (<1%) difference between the 2.5% limit and inflation can mean a Stoneham's costs exceed its tax revenue by hundreds of thousands of dollars in a given year.
 Adding this up year-over-year for the past 30+ years totals in many millions of dollar deficit.